EAR Program Marks 10 Years of Research Results

 The Federal Highway Administration's (FHWA) Exploratory Advanced Research (EAR) Program published the EAR Program Research Results catalog, which was updated to include summary descriptions of research results through 2018.
 The catalog's publication marks the 10th anniversary of the EAR Program providing research results.
 The EAR Program addresses longer term, higher risk breakthrough research with the potential for improving the planning, building, renewing, and operating of safe, congestion-free, and environmentally sound transportation facilities.

 Technology Readiness Level Guidebook Released

-A publication by the Exploratory Advanced Research (EAR) Program helps those working in transportation research conduct an evaluation to determine the maturity of a technology and identify the next steps in the research process.
+A publication by the EAR Program helps those working in transportation research conduct an evaluation to determine the maturity of a technology and identify the next steps in the research process.
 The Technology Readiness Level (TRL) Guidebook explains what a TRL is and how to prepare for, conduct, and use the results of TRL assessments. [more]

 Read the full text of the TRL Guidebook.